LAlbertoA/VTKLegacy.jl/docs/src/index.md

  0.147353  0.158452  …  0.158379  0.147362
 ```

-The number of cells in each direction, size of each cell and origin of the grid can be obtained through the fields `vtk.dimensions`, `vtk.spacing` and `vtk.origin`:
+The number of points in each direction, distance between points and origin of the grid can be obtained through the fields `vtk.dimensions`, `vtk.spacing` and `vtk.origin`:

 ```julia
 julia> vtk.dimensions